 Carthage is named a Best Midwestern College by The Princeton Review (2019), a designation given to only 25 percent of four-year schools.

 The Tower, Carthage’s newest residence hall, provides some of the best views on campus — if not in the Midwest!
 In addition to #carthageviews of the lake from seven stories up, residents enjoy suite-style living and two floors of shared campus spaces for gaming, cooking, group meetings, or quiet studying.
 Learn more about all housing options.

 You’re going to need brain fuel.
 Grab a morning coffee and a snack and Starbucks or Einstein Bros.
 Bagels.
 Later, meet friends at “The Caf,” where the specials change daily but the staples are constant, or swing through “The Stu” for wings, a burrito, or a sub.
 A new option, Carthage Cash, even covers some off-campus meals.

-96% of Carthage alumni report that they have secured a job or are continuing their studies six months after graduation.
+More than 90% of Carthage alumni report that they have secured a job or are continuing their studies six months after graduation.
 Visit Career Services.

 91% of employers say critical thinking, communication, and problem-solving skills matter more than your major when it comes to career success.
 Learn more about how the liberal arts prepare you for a successful career.

 Lots of schools wear the four-year label.
 Carthage stands behind it.
 More than 90% of Carthage graduates earn their degrees in four years.
 Learn more

 Oscars.
 Emmys.
 Tonys.
 Golden Globes.
 The playwrights we’ve brought in have them.
 Each year, the Carthage Theatre Department commissions an original script by a renowned playwright for its New Play Initiative.
 Carthage students then work with the writer to stage it.